chinmayto/terraform-aws-jenkins-server/README.md

 ### Step 2: Launch EC2 Instance and Install Jenkins

 Here we will create an EC2 instance in public subnet.
-The purpose of this is only to have a jenkins server running, the architecture may not be ideal.

 ```terraform
 ################################################################################